intel-analytics/ipex-llm/python/llm/example/transformers/README.md

-# INT4 Inference Pipeline for Large Language Model using BigDL-LLM Transformers-like API
+# INT4/INT8 Inference Pipeline for Large Language Model using BigDL-LLM Transformers-like API

-In this example, we show a pipeline to convert a large language model to low precision (INT4), and then conduct inference on the converted INT4 model, using BigDL-LLM transformers-like API.
+In this example, we show a pipeline to convert a large language model to low precision (INT4 or INT8), and then conduct inference on the converted low precision model, using BigDL-LLM transformers-like API.

 > **Note**: BigDL-LLM currently supports model family LLaMA, GPT-NeoX, and BLOOM.